google/opencasebook/trademarks.md

 trademark.
 This type of activity might be seen as an implied license -- or worse -- naked licensing.

-As we will see in _Freecycle_'s discussion of naked licensing, doing nothing to control the quality associated with a licensed trademark risks losing the enforceability of a trademark altogether. _Freecycle_ summarizes the heart of the issue:[^QualitySymbol]
+As we will see in the following case's discussion of naked licensing, doing nothing to control the quality associated with a licensed trademark risks losing the enforceability of a trademark altogether. _FreecycleSunnyvale v.
+Freecycle Network_ summarizes the heart of the issue:[^QualitySymbol]

 > [T]rademark owners have a duty to control the quality of their trademarks.
 It